H\"older curves with exotic tangent spaces: Random choice functions

 We say that a choice function $\eta \in \mathscr{C}_n$ is a \emph{random choice function} if $\nu_n$-a.e. word $w\in \mathcal{A}^{\N}_n$ satisfies the following property: for each $N \in \N$ and every integer $k\geq 0$, there exists $\ell \in \N$ depending on $w,k,N$ such that \begin{enumerate} \item[(R1)] the restrictions

-\item[(R2)] the character $i_{\ell-N+1}>4n-4$. \end{enumerate} For completeness, if $k=0$, then the union $\bigcup_{j=0}^{k-1}\mathcal{A}^{\ell+j}_{n,w(\ell)}$ is taken over an empty set thus we regard the union itself to be empty, and so we consider only the second restriction of (R1) in this case.
+\item[(R2)] if $w=i_1 i_2\cdots$, then $i_{\ell-N+1}>4n-4$. \end{enumerate} For completeness, if $k=0$, then the union $\bigcup_{j=0}^{k-1}\mathcal{A}^{\ell+j}_{n,w(\ell)}$ is taken over an empty set thus we regard the union itself to be empty, and so we consider only the second restriction of (R1) in this case.
 See Figure \ref{fig:choice} for a schematic representation of property (R1).

 To simplify our notation, for a word $w\in \mathcal{A}_n^\N$, a function $\eta\in \mathscr{C}_n$, and two integers $N\geq 1,k\geq 0$, we say $(\eta,w,N,k)$ satisfies (R1), (R2) if there exists $\ell\in \N$ for which (R1) and (R2) hold.
 For a word $w\in \mathcal{A}^{\N}_n$ and a function $\eta \in \mathscr{C}_n$, we say that $(\eta,w)$ satisfies (R1) and (R2) if for every pair of integers $N\geq 1,k\geq 0$ , we have that $(\eta,w,N,k)$ satisfies (R1) and (R2).
 Thus, a choice function $\eta$ is random if for $\nu_n$-a.e. $w\in \mathcal{A}^{\N}_n$, $(\eta,w)$ satisfies (R1) and (R2).